-Aventus Group is the largest business partner of PeerBerry – alternative investment platform.
-According to April 2020 P2P market statistics, PeerBerry maintained a very strong position in P2P market compared to competitors.
+Aventus Group is the largest business partner of PeerBerry – an alternative investment platform.
+According to April 2020 P2P market statistics, PeerBerry maintained a very strong position in the P2P market compared to competitors.
 In terms of loans funded in April PeerBerry firmly ranks № 2 among other P2P platforms in continental Europe.

 It is very likely that investors during March and April withdrew a significant part of the investments that Aventus Group companies had to return to investors.
 How has this affected the financial situation of the Aventus Group?

 As a result, Aventus Group was well prepared by the time quarantine began.
-According to some indications, we assumed some possible turbulence in the financial market, therefore, by the beginning of the crisis we had sufficient free balances on our accounts and a debt to equity rate was about 60% which, in my opinion, is one of the healthiest indicators on the market.
-When quarantine began, we were absolutely sure that our only priority entire Aventus Group is to pay in time to our investors, who at this difficult time will need to return their investments.
+According to some indications, we assumed some possible turbulence in the financial market; therefore, by the beginning of the crisis, we had sufficient free balances on our accounts, and a debt-to-equity rate was about 60% which, in my opinion, is one of the healthiest indicators on the market.
+When quarantine began, we were absolutely sure that our only priority entire Aventus Group is to pay in time to our investors, who, at this difficult time, will need to return their investments.

 Preventively, we reduced lending for new clients due to a potentially larger default.
 It also helped us to accumulate the necessary funds.
-As a result of these actions, in March and April, the volumes of lending within Aventus Group decreased markedly, but we already see that most markets have begun to stabilize and it is very easy to return the lost volumes in the coming months.
+As a result of these actions, in March and April, the volumes of lending within Aventus Group decreased markedly, but we already see that most markets have begun to stabilize, and it is very easy to return the lost volumes in the coming months.

 Investors note that many loan originators who work with other platforms suffer losses due to currency fluctuations in different markets.
 How does the Aventus Group manage the risk of currency fluctuations?

 How do you think the business geography of the Aventus Group will change after this crisis?
-Maybe you already see some signs which indicate to exit some markets or to enter new markets?
+Maybe you already see some signs which indicate to exit some markets or enter new markets?

-It so happened that just before the quarantine, while being at the airport with my wife and children after vocations, I had to quickly decide in which direction to fly – whether I’m flying with my family to spend some time together or I’m flying to work with another plane.
-At that time, we did not believe that the next day already the borders will be closed, and we will be separated for a long time.
+It so happened that just before the quarantine, while being at the airport with my wife and children after vocations, I had to decide in which direction to fly quickly – whether I’m flying with my family to spend some time together or I’m flying to work with another plane.
+At that time, we did not believe that the next day already, the borders will be closed, and we will be separated for a long time.
 Although I miss my family very much, I know they understand me being with the team in the most challenging time.

 During this quarantine time, together with the Aventus Group team, we mobilized our forces for a different reality, successfully completed the most difficult stage of the crisis, we have maintained the confidence of our investors in us by making timely payments and, what is very important, saved all jobs.
 We know that many other participants in the financial market had to reduce their teams.
-From mid of March till now our team has even increased from 790 to more than 850 employees.
+From mid of March till now, our team has even increased from 790 to more than 850 employees.
 Even more, Aventus Group paid all before crisis agreed bonuses to employees, as our team showed absolutely amazing performance during these turbulent times.
 In addition, we did not decrease Aventus Group team salaries, as we believe – our team is our biggest asset and our future.